-BM morphology is necessary to evaluate the degree of infiltration and to differentiate ALL from mainly from acute myeloid leukemia (AML) and ALL from lymphoblastic lymphoma (LBL).
+BM morphology is necessary to evaluate the degree of infiltration and to differentiate ALL from acute myeloid leukemia (AML) and ALL from lymphoblastic lymphoma.
 There are no specific cytochemistry reactions to classify ALL.
-Myeloperoxidase is always negative with the exception of mixed-phenotype leukemia (MPAL), where low/dim/strong levels of expression have been described particularly in B-myeloid cases where isolated MPO expression (isoMPO) may occur.
+Myeloperoxidase is always negative with the exception of mixedphenotype acute leukemia (MPAL), which may show low/ dim/strong levels of expression particularly in B-myeloid cases in which isolated myeloperoxidase (MPO) expression (isoMPO) may occur.